Understanding the Scope of Blended Learning

 Most importantly, students can learn at their own pace which in turn balances the understanding of subjects among slow and quick learners.

-Just like any other modes of education, blended learning has its own problems too.
+Just like any other mode of education, blended learning has its own problems too.
 For example, online tools need to be reliable and comfortable to use.
 It would not be justified to say that blended learning is always the right and better approach to teaching students.
 However, in the current pandemic scenario, it does have the greater advantage of offering the best when compared to traditional learning.